 - Make a list of your dream outlets or publications.
 Search for the editor’s contact info and start pitching.
 Some magazines include pitching guidelines that have very specific things to include in your email.
 Read the guidelines!

-If you want to get paid to write, you need to know how to market yourself.
-Grow your skills, learn SEO and develop a business mindset.
-Create a memorable experience for brands and clients by being a great storyteller.
+If you want to start freelance writing, grow your skills, optimize your profile, and learn how to market yourself.
+Learn SEO, develop a business mindset, and create a memorable experience for brands and clients by being a great storyteller.